Almost Everything About the Unitary Almost Mathieu Operator

 We begin with Theorem~\ref{t:maintype}.\ref{t:maintype:gordon}.
 This is a combination of two facts: absence of absolutely continuous spectrum, which follows from positivity of the Lyapunov exponent and Kotani theory and absence of eigenvalues, which follows from Gordon-type arguments.
 By applying Gordon's lemma for CMV matrices \cite{F2017PAMS}, one can immediately see that the spectral type is purely continuous whenever $\Phi$ is Liouville.
-In fact, by using Avila--You--Zhou's sharp Gordon criterion \cite{AviYouZho2017DMJ}, one can prove singular continuous spectrum for all $\Phi$ above a suitable arithmetic threshold dictated by the Lyapunov exponent.
+In fact, by using the sharp Gordon criterion as in \cite{AJ2009Ann, AviYouZho2017DMJ, JitoKociIMRN, JitoLiu2017CPAM, JitoLiu2018Annals}, one can prove singular continuous spectrum for all $\Phi$ above a suitable arithmetic threshold dictated by the Lyapunov exponent.